 Bake in preheat oven until cooked through, when poked with a toothpick it should come out with a moist crumb or two but no batter.

 Cool loaf.
-Once cool drizzle loaf with glaze.
+Once cool drizzle loaf with lemon glaze icing.
 Let set then store in an airtight container at room temperature up to 3 days.

 - Really whip the butter, sugar and zest mixture.
 You want it to become very pale in appearance, the shade should go from a yellow to a whitish pale yellow.